-If there is no channel with matched Talkgroup ID and trunk system ID, the radio display shows the channel alias of <DYNAMIC talkgroup>.
+If there is no channel with matching Talkgroup ID and trunk system ID, the radio display shows the channel alias of <DYNAMIC talkgroup>.

-Once the radio is connected, you hear a dynamic regroup tone, the radio display shows <DYNAMIC channel> with temporary green color intelligent backlight and you hear a Voice Announcement.
+Once the radio is connected, you hear a dynamic regroup tone, the radio display shows <DYNAMIC channe1> with temporary green color intelligent backlight and you hear a Voice Announcement.

-When the radio loss the GPS signal the GPS icon blinks and the radio sounds two high-pitched tones repetitively to indicate GPS fails to operate.
-The radio display shows red intelligent light.
+When the radio loses the GPS signal, the GPS icon blinks and the radio sounds two highpitched tones repetitively to indicate that the GPS has failed to operate.
+The radio display shows the red intelligent light.